 Please note that the practice must ensure strict adherence to the rule of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have permission to do so.
 Written consent from the patient concerned will be needed, unless they are incapable (because of illness) of providing this.
 This form will be given to you on request.

 We hope that, if you have a problem, you will use our practice complaints procedure.
 We believe this will give us the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.
-But this does not affect your right to approach the Health and Social Care Board, if you feel you cannot raise your complaint with us, the Board can act as an ‘honest broker’ or intermediary between you and the practice to help resolve your complaint.
-The Board can be contacted at: - Complaints Office, Health and Social Care Board, 12-22 Linenhall Street, Belfast, BT2 8BS; email@example.com or telephone (028) 9536 3893.
+But this does not affect your right to approach the Strategic Planning and Performance Group (SPPG) of the Department of Health, if you feel you cannot raise your complaint with us.
+The SPPG Complaints Team can act as an ‘honest broker’ or intermediary between you and the practice to help resolve your complaint.
+The SPPG Complaints Team can be contacted at: - SPPG Complaints Team, 12-22 Linenhall Street, Belfast, BT2 8BS; email@example.com or telephone (028) 9536 3893.

 Patient and Client Council